Shop by day, festive fun by night

-Hidden down the city’s historic laneways, Felix For Goodness is the cutest cafe, as is Brew, while Super Whatnot is a nice spot for a secret boozy lunch.
+Hidden down the city’s historic laneways, Felix For Goodness is the cutest cafe, as is Brew, while Super Whatnot or Alba are nice spots for a secret boozy lunch.
 Comuna Cantina, Harajuku Gyoza and Vapiano make Albert Lane a lunch hotspot, and Red Hook is the pick down Gresham Lane.

 For something quick and easy on the wallet (Christmas can be a little draining, we know), Strauss and Pando Cafe are great cafes nearby Queen Street Mall, while there are food courts located under most of the large shopping arcades and centres (QueensPlaza, Myer Centre, Wintergarden).

-If you pop across to the Christmas Village, Fish Lane is the coolest laneway in South Bank with Julius Pizzeria, Gauge, La Lune Wine Co and Hello Please calling it home.
+If you pop across to South Bank, Fish Lane is the coolest laneway south of the river with Julius Pizzeria, Gauge, Mauve, La Lune Wine Co and Hello Please calling it home.

 Enough shopping, it’s time to be festive

 If you weren’t already shopping with friends or loved ones, call upon them now.
-The Christmas season is better shared and the place to start is the Christmas Parade.
-It marches down Queen Street Mall nightly starting at 7pm from 14-23 December.
-For kidults (that’s all of us, admit it), it’s a complete joy to watch the dancers, choirs and Santa pass by.
+The Christmas season is better shared and the ultimate place to start is the Christmas Parade.
+It marches down Queen Street Mall nightly starting at 7pm nightly from 13-22 December.
+For kidults (that’s all of us, admit it), there's plenty of joy to be found watching the dancers, choirs and Santa pass by.

 Hungry for a social outing

 It’s Christmas time, and as we mentioned before that means office parties, friend meet-ups and more – best make a dinner reservation then, eh?
 For something fancy try OTTO, Urbane, Sake, Donna Chang or Jellyfish.
 Chase up dinner with a drink or two at Bar Pacino, a boogie at Brooklyn Standard, and a nightcap at The Gresham.

-Keep it casual with burgers at Miss Kay’s or Charboys Burgers, ramen at Taro’s, Japanese at Kotobuki, Modern Australian at Motorwagen or Italian at Jamie’s.
+Keep it casual with burgers at Miss Kay’s, ramen at Taro’s, Modern Australian at Motorwagen or Italian at Jamie’s.
 Afterwards try the Stock Exchange Rooftop Bar or Riverbar, chase the music at Boom Boom Room, lounge in luxury at the Silver Fox Wine Bar or slip deep into the underground at Brew.